papadeltasierra/cloudsmets/docs/eclipse-workspace.md

 - Select `General`, `File system` and then enter the directory of the `apps` directory in the installed [Telink Zigbee SDK]
 - You should see "`[ ] Apps`" as and option and you can expand this and **only select** the sample application that you will base your project on e.g. `sampleLight_8258`

-> If you have done this properly, yuo will be able to expand the `tlsr_tc32` project and see just the `apps/sampleLight_8258` directory and the **source code** below it.
-If you see more, you did it wrongly - just sleect and delete `apps` and do it again.
+> If you have done this properly, you will be able to expand the `tlsr_tc32` project and see just the `apps/sampleLight_8258` directory and the **source code** below it.
+If you see more, you did it wrongly - just select and delete `apps` and do it again.

 ## Linking Required Build Source
 > We are going to *import as links* those parts of the [Telink Zigbee SDK] that we need to build our application but we are **not** going to actually copy it.
 The linked code will **not** appear as part of our Git repo.
 >
-> We will be using the environment variables created earlier to ensure that both locally, and in the [GitHub] CI, we can *find* this code and build our application.
+> We will be using the environment variables created earlier to ensure that, both locally and in the [GitHub] CI, we can *find* this code and build our application.

 - By looking at the [Telink Zigbee SDK] workspace and the resources in the project there, identify which parts of the [Telink Zigbee SDK] you need to link to your application's project
 - Use the same `Import` mechanism as before, select the resources but use the `Advanced` button to select links only, including creating the directory structure.